corycollier/waterlock-ldap-auth/README.md

 With the way waterlock is designed and this model you can override any of these attributes.

-waterlock-ldap-auth will create a new Auth and User if LDAP authentication succeeds but no Auth/User is found.
+waterlock-multiple-ldap-auth will create a new Auth and User if LDAP authentication succeeds but no Auth/User is found.

 ## Mapping LDAP attributes